Amazon Whole Foods

 Is 40% off too much for the Amazon Whole Foods brand?

 But 40%?
-Amazon figures it can make up the reductions by incorporating new Prime members and those taking advantage of Amazon Fresh.
+Amazon figures it can make up the reductions by incorporating new Prime members with those taking advantage of Amazon Fresh.

 Whole Foods remains just one arrow in the Amazon quiver.
 But the parent brand must be careful it doesn’t turn Whole Foods into Aldi.